butterstick-fpga/test-fixture-sw/README.md

-# ButterStick bootloader
+# ButterStick Test Software

-A LiteX project to build the DFU bootloader used on the ButterStick FPGA board.
+- LiteX project to facilitate tests on the ButterStick FPGA PCB
+- Software stack for performing those tests

  ---